MorganW01/CSC-4330/Exam2/README.md

 Subtraction 11

+Multiplication 12

 Division 13

-Multiplication 12

 Modulus 14

 Less than 15

+Greater than 16

 Less than or equal to 17

-Greater than 16

 Greater than or equal to 18

-Equal 19
+Assignment 19

 Not (Equal to) 20

+Equals to 21

+Identifier = 22

-Start Program 22
+Start Program 23

-End Program 23
+End Program 24

 Integer Literal 25